Wu Tianjun: Career

-In May 2011, Wu was appointed as the CPC Deputy Secretary and Mayor of Zhengzhou.
-He was appointed as Communist Party Secretary of the Political and Legal Affairs Commission of Henan in the first time in December 2011.
-In February 2012, he was appointed as the CPC Secretary of Zhengzhou.
-Wu was appointed as Communist Party Secretary of the Political and Legal Affairs Commission of Henan again in May 2016.
-He has not served as Member of CPC Provincial Standing Committee of Henan since October 2016.
+In May 2011, Wu was appointed as the CCP Deputy Committee Secretary and Mayor of Zhengzhou.
+He was appointed as CCP Secretary of the Political and Legal Affairs Commission of Henan in the first time in December 2011.
+In February 2012, he was appointed as the CCP Secretary of Zhengzhou.
+Wu was appointed as CCP Secretary of the Political and Legal Affairs Commission of Henan again in May 2016.
+He has not served as Member of CCP Provincial Standing Committee of Henan since October 2016.

 Investigation

-On November 11, 2016, Wu Tianjun was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".
-Wu was expelled from the Communist Party on January 23, 2017.
+On November 11, 2016, Wu Tianjun was placed under investigation by the Central Commission for Discipline Inspection, the CCP's internal disciplinary body, for "serious violations of regulations".
+Wu was expelled from the CCP on January 23, 2017.
 On August 4, 2017, Wu was sentenced to 11 years in prison for taking bribes worth 11.05 million yuan in Xiangyang.